shingyeung/contrib/README.md

-# WIP, Incompleted, DO NOT USE
+# WIP, Incomplete, DO NOT USE

 [Add Disclaimers, exclusion clauses and risk warnings]